3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

+$\mathrm{Ei}$ being the exponential integral function.
+We should notice here that we are interested only on the real part of the function $\mathrm{Ei}$ and not on the imaginary part, in fact, we should write ${\Re}(\mathrm{Ei})$.

-Replacing Eq.
-(90) into Eq.
-(75), we find
+Replacing Eq. (\ref{radmom10}) into Eq.~(\ref{quartime}), we find

-Integrating numerically Eq.
-(93), we plot the radial time trajectories given in Fig. 2.
+which after integrating numerically, we plot the radial time trajectories given in Fig.2.
 In this figure, the electron moves between two radial extremities $r=0$ and $r=2\, a_o$, and describes different trajectories for the same state.
-All these trajectories pass throw some points constituting nodes with the same manner as for the 1D motions \cite{Dja2,Dja4}.
-The radial position $0$ of the nodes correspond to the zero of the radial function ${\cal X}^{(10)}_1$.
-In particular, the nodes situated at $r=2\, a_o$ correspond to the vanishing value of the radial velocity given by Eq.
-(93).
-Remark that all the trajectories oscillate about the trajectory for which the radial hidden variables take the values $a_r=0.36$ and $b_r=0.52$.
+All these trajectories pass throw some points constituting nodes with the same manner as for the 1D motions \cite{Dja2,Dja3}.
+The radial position $r=0$ of the nodes correspond to the zero of the radial function ${\cal X}^{(10)}_1$.
+In particular, the nodes situated at $r=2\, a_o$ correspond to the vanishing value of the radial velocity given by Eq. (\ref{finalradtime}).
+It appears that the radial velocities at $r=0$ take not vanishing values\footnote{ In fact, if one computes the limit of the radial velocities at $r=0$ from Eq. (\ref{finalradtime}), he will find $\infty$.
+This infinite velocities appears in our equations for this case and the next case because we did not consider relativistic effects yet.
+We think that for the quantum relativistic theory corresponding to our approach we will avoid these infinite velocities.} meaning that, in the space, the electron when it reaches $r=0$ continues its spatial trajectory to reach the $r=2ao$ in the opposite side of the previous position $r=2ao$.
+When the electron reaches this extremity $r=2ao$, its velocity vanishes and turns back to the position $r=0$ from which it will continue to the other extremity $r=2ao$.
+This makes the number of extremities $r=2ao$ two and the number of the spatial trajectory's cut branches four (Fig.3).
+Remark that all the trajectories oscillate about the trajectory for which the radial hidden variables take the values $a_r=0.18$ and $b_r=0.85$.

-Now, taking Eqs.
-(90), (91) and (92) into Eqs.
-(78), (79) and (80), we get
+Now, taking Eqs. (\ref{radmom10}), (\ref{thetamom10}) and (\ref{phimom10}) into Eqs. (\ref{quardyn}) and (\ref{quaphidyn}), we get